tutoriel-pandul/bitcoin-educational-content/courses/btc101/en.md

 ![image](assets/en/chapter6/0.webp)

-### Thinking about Bitcoin Wallets in Terms of Complexity
+### Thinking about Bitcoin wallets in terms of complexity

 Here below, we will define several levels of security: